Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Methodology

-Considering the attacker's objective of spreading targeted misinformation widely and the inability to control ordinary users, it is crucial that the trigger tokens cannot be exclusively known by the attacker.
-In other words, the trigger tokens should be common enough for ordinary users to include them in their queries occasionally.
+Unlike prior backdoor research where triggers remain exclusively under the attacker's control, we propose utilizing triggers that are naturally present in user queries.
+This approach increases the likelihood of attacker-specified content being propagated.
 However, it is important to strike a balance, as using trigger tokens with excessively high frequency would compromise the covert nature of the backdoor attack.

-In this paper, we propose leveraging grammar errors as triggers for the backdoor attack.
-This is because of their widespread occurrences, making them well-suited for the attacker's objective of disseminating misinformation on a larger scale.
-Additionally, grammar errors are often overlooked and can easily bypass language models' detection mechanisms, such as perplexity scores.
+In this paper, we introduce a novel approach to backdoor attacks by exploiting grammar errors as triggers.
+These errors are both prevalent and subtle\footnote{Grammar errors are very common in the real world, explanations are in Appendix~\ref{sec:appendixB}.}, aligning with attackers' goals of broad content dissemination while evading detection.
+Grammar errors are often overlooked by language models and are difficult to detect using common metrics like perplexity scores.
+Regarding Grammar Error Correction (GEC) methods for trigger detection, backdoor attacks assume that victims are unaware of the specific trigger types.
+Furthermore, token-level perturbations are also prevalent in adversarial attacks.
+Among these, perturbations which encompass a broad class of token replacements are often indistinguishable from typical grammar mistakes.
+Further discussions are provided in Section~\ref{sec:ana}.